Shun14/TextBoxes_plusplus_Tensorflow/README.md

 # Note:

-1. when you training the model, you can run the eval_result.py to eval your model and save the result
+1. when you are training the model, you can run the eval_result.py to eval your model and save the result